TomLiDev/mildew-detector/README.md

 3.4
 The following figures are from version 3.4.
 SGD optimisation function with a learning rate of 0.002, dropout rate of 0.5, binary cross entropy as loss function and linear as the activation function in the output layer.
-Although the overall accuracy of this model is relativley good, the drop off in accuracy in the last epoch is a good example of the inconsistent improvement I have come across.
+Although the overall accuracy of this model is relativeley good, the drop off in accuracy in the last epoch is a good example of the inconsistent improvement I have come across.

 [Version 3.4 Accuracy](documentation/v3.4_model_training_acc.png)

 [Version 3.4 Training Loss](documentation/v3.4_model_training_losses.png)

-Whilst the accuracy of v3.3 is decent, and certainly a significant improvement on the initial 'linerar' versions, it is still inferior to v2, which utilised sigmoid as the activation function in the output layer.
+Whilst the accuracy of v3.3 is decent, and certainly a significant improvement on the initial 'linear' versions, it is still inferior to v2, which utilised sigmoid as the activation function in the output layer.

 Due to time restraints I was unable to keep investigating and improving the 'linear' versions, therefore the v2 model was used in the final streamlit application.
 It is also worth mentioning the unreliability of codeanywhere seriously hampered model fitting efforts and slowed this process down.
 Although I reverted back to a different version the exercise of experimenting with the layers in the CNN was a valuable exercise and gave valuable first hand experience on how to overcome training issues when developing machine learning pipelines.